BillJr99/Ursinus-CS274/_pages/Activities/activity-computerarithmeticfloatingpoint.md

         - "Represent 1.25 as a single precision floating point value."
         - "What floating point value is represented by the binary field 0 01111110 000000000000000000000000?"
         - "An exponent of 255 with a mantissa is considered infinity (which can be positive or negative based on the sign bit), and NaN is represented by an exponent of 255 with a non-zero mantissa.
 What floating point value would be represented by the binary field 0 00000000 000000000000000000000000; that is, 0 exponent and 0 mantissa?
 Note that this is considered a special case and, in reality, it is hard coded to 0"
+        - "What is the distance between two floating point numbers?
+Is it always the same?
+When might you expect the gap to be larger, or smaller (which field would this depend upon)?"

     - model: |
         <div align="center">